 Another compromise if you can’t decide between group travel or solo travel is taking a short introductory tour in a country or continent to ease you in.

-Alternatively, start alone and have one booked as a break: my eight-day Cambodia was a nice respite from backpacker life and allowed me to let someone else do the planning for a bit.
+Alternatively, start alone and have one booked as a break: my eight-day Cambodia was a nice respite from a backpacking trip and allowed me to let someone else do the planning for a bit.

 Find a travel buddy

 If none of your existing friends or family travel are available, consider finding a travel buddy.
 There are plenty of websites and apps to do this.
 Check out my guide to picking the right travel buddy so you don’t end up with a nightmare traveller!